oicr-gsi/dimsum/docs/user_manual/reports.md

 ## DARE Input Sheet

 This report lists the library and run names of all full-depth sequencing for the selected cases.
-It is used for input into DARE.
+Failed run-libraries are excluded.
+The report is used for input into DARE.
 The report is generated from any table of cases, including the main QC dashboard, and the Cases table on various detail pages.
 To generate the report, select the cases you are interested in, and click the "Download" button.
 In the dialog that opens, choose this report.
 The report will be downloaded.

 ## Case TAT Report